Eye health - nutrients for the eye

 2. VITAMIN A AND BETA-CAROTENE

 Beta-carotene is a precursor to vitamin A, which means that the body can manufacture vitamin A from beta-carotene.
 Just like lutein and zeaxanthin, beta-carotene is also a carotenoid with antioxidant properties.
 The difference, however, is that beta-carotene does not occur in the lens of the eye, and therefore in most studies this carotenoid has not been linked to a lower risk of cataracts.
-A lack of vitamin A, on the other hand, has been linked to impaired night vision, which is why beta-carotene is an important nutrient to get because it is converted to vitamin A, as we mentioned earlier.
+Lack of vitamin A, on the other hand, has been linked to impaired night vision, which is why beta-carotene is an important nutrient to get because it is converted to vitamin A, as we mentioned earlier.
 However, vitamin A deficiency is relatively uncommon in Sweden.
 High intakes of beta-carotene via food are rarely linked to damage to health, however, one should be careful about taking far too large doses of beta-carotene via dietary supplements as it has been linked to an increased risk of lung cancer in smokers, in a couple of studies.

-Foods that contain beta-carotene include carrots and other orange-colored vegetables, as well as peppers and green leafy vegetables.
+Foods that contain beta-carotene include carrots and other orange-colored vegetables, as well as bell peppers and green leafy vegetables.
 Vitamin A is mainly found in animal products, such as eggs (yolk), liver and some milk products.
 Since vitamin A is a fat-soluble vitamin, it is important to consume fat in the same meal where foods with beta-carotene and vitamin A are present.
 However, for example, eggs already contain some fat, but if you make a salad with the vegetables mentioned above, it can be good to throw in an avocado or vinaigrette with cold-pressed olive oil to increase absorption.
 It is also worth mentioning that the beta-carotene in carrots becomes more available to the body if they are cooked.

 3. VITAMIN E